-The number of active contributing participants in the traditional and combined plans was 369,214.
-The number of active contributing participants for both plans used in the December 31, 2005, actuarial valuation was 358,804.
-Actual employer contributions for 2006 which were used to fund postemployment benefits were \$2,030.
-The actual contribution and the actuarially required contribution amounts are the same.
-OPERS's net assets available for payment of benefits at December 31, 2005, (the latest information available) were \$11.1 billion.
-The actuarially accrued liability and the unfunded actuarial accrued liability were \$31.3 billion and \$20.2 billion, respectively.
+The number of active contributing participants in the traditional and combined plans was 357,584. as of December 31, 2009.
+The number of active contributing participants for both plans used in the December 31, 2008, actuarial valuation was 356,388.
+Actual employer contributions for 2009 which were used to fund postemployment benefits were \$2,412.
+OPERS's net assets available for payment of benefits at December 31, 2008, (the latest information available) were \$10.7 billion.
+The actuarially accrued liability and the unfunded actuarial accrued liability were \$29.6 billion and \$18.9 billion, respectively.

 On September 9, 2004, the OPERS Retirement Board adopted a Health Care Preservation Plan (HCPP) with an effective date of January 1, 2007.
 To improve the solvency of the Health Care Fund, OPERS created a separate investment pool for health care assets.
-Member and employer contribution rates increased as of January 1, 2006, and January 1, 2007, which will allow additional funds to be allocated to the health care plan.
+Member and employer contribution rates increased on January 1 of each year from 2006 to 2008 which allowed additional funds to be allocated to the heath care plan.